What Makes a Startup Idea 'VC Backable'?

 Gaining a competitive advantage is yet another benefit that rarely comes to mind.
 By providing filtered and structured data to others, your business will inevitably go through large amounts of data.

 Not everything is going to end up in your API because not every data analysis ends up finding something useful.
 However, sometimes you'll come across some absolute golden nuggets of insight.
 This strategic information might be too valuable to be released publicly, just to be snatched by your competitors the next day.

 By finding and keeping this information, your business is building a competitive advantage arsenal.
 And that is the biggest (and most overlooked) benefit of data monetization.

-Data monetization business models generally fall under two types: direct or external (you sell data or insights to other entities), indirect or internal (you use the data insights to improve your own efficiency/profits).
+Data monetization business models generally fall under two types: direct or external (you sell data or insights to other entities) and indirect or internal (you use the data insights to improve your own efficiency/profits).

 We can also split the data itself based on its origin: internally generated (data you collected yourself or gathered from your users) and externally generated (data purchased from other entities or open data that is publicly available).

 Direct or external data monetization is the most obvious approach where you directly sell your data or insights to other entities or individuals.